 Oil and gas in carbonate reservoirs are located in the pore spaces of the rock.
 Porosity and permeability are two important properties of layers that are directly connected with the productivity and recovery of oil and gas.
 Porosity refers to the amount of pore space within the rock, which is the space between the grains or crystals that make up the rock.
-In carbonates, porosity is typically created by the dissolution of the calcium carbonate minerals that make up the rock by acidic fluids, such as groundwater or hydrocarbons (secondary porosity).
+In carbonates, porosity is typically created by the dissolution of the calcium carbonate minerals that make up the rock by acidic fluids, such as groundwater or hydrocarbons.
 The porosity of carbonate rocks can range from less than 1% to more than 30%, depending on the depositional environment and the degree of diagenesis (the process by which sediment is compacted and cemented into rock) [10,11].

 Permeability refers to the ability of fluids to flow through the rock, and is determined by the size, shape, and connectivity of the pore spaces.
-In carbonate reservoirs, permeability is often controlled by the presence of low-permeability matrix and natural fractures, which can enhance the connectivity of the pore spaces and increase the flow of fluids through the rock.
-In such system the waterflooding channels move through high-permeability streak (Darcy range) and leave the low-permeability matrix (mDarcy range) unswept.
-Besides that, the presence of fractures can also make the reservoir more complex and difficult to model and predict [10,11].
+In carbonate reservoirs, permeability is often controlled by the presence of natural fractures, which can enhance the connectivity of the pore spaces and increase the flow of fluids through the rock.
+However, the presence of fractures can also make the reservoir more complex and difficult to model and predict [10,11].
 Carbonate reservoirs are characterized with multi-scale heterogeneity that results in a complex porosity-permeability (poro-perm) relationship and poor pore connectivity.
 Figure 2 demonstrates typical correlation between porosity and permeability in sandstones and carbonates, and it can be observed that there is no linear relationship for carbonates contrary to sandstones [10,11].